Dkspawner1/FizzleToDo/readme.md

 # Run Guide
-have dotnet installed on your pc cd into the directory and tpye
+have dotnet installed on your pc cd into the directory and type
 ```
 Dotnet Run
 ```
+#Editing Guide
+Just open your favorite code editor and open the solution